1999 Auckland Warriors season: Milestones

-Jersey & Sponsors
+Jersey and sponsors

 For 1999 the Warriors again used a similar style of jersey, produced by Nike, Inc., with Vodafone the shirt sponsor and Bartercard as sleeve sponsor.

 Sale to Tainui

 Between the 1998 and 1999 seasons the Auckland Rugby League sold the Auckland Warriors to a consortium that included majority investor the Tainui tribe as well as Graham Lowe and Malcolm Boyle.
 The new owners cleaned out the management and coaching structures and also straightened the tongue on the Warriors logo, as a curved tongue is believed to be cursed in Māori culture.

 The consortium paid $2 million in cash, $1.5 million in deferred settlement over three years and an annual development grant of $250,000.
 The Auckland Rugby League was forced to write off the deferred settlement in 2000 when the Auckland Warriors folded and the assets were purchased by the New Zealand Warriors.

 Fixtures

 The Warriors used Ericsson Stadium as their home ground in 1999, their only home ground since they entered the competition in 1995.